astronautas/astronautas.github.io/_posts/2024-12-28-async-io-is-not-enough.md

 </div>
 <br />

 As we can see above, multiprocessing gets the job done and is as fast as its Go counterpart.
-Unfortunately, as mentioned earlier, multiprocessing has significant drawbacks.
-Specifically, inter-process communication relies on pickling, which is expensive for large objects.
-Additionally, it uses copy-on-write, which can only be avoided with certain tricks, such as ensuring the code references a data wrapper to avoid modifying the data's reference counter.
+Unfortunately, as mentioned earlier, multiprocessing has significant drawbacks:
+* Inter-process communication relies on pickling, which is expensive for large objects.
+* Copy-on-write, which can only be avoided with wizard-level tricks, such as ensuring the code references a data wrapper to avoid modifying the data's reference counter.
+- Spinning up processes is costly, and context switching worsens with more processes than cores, limiting you to a CPU-count pre-initialized pool (you have to manage it) and making many connection APIs is essentially unscalable.

 It’s a massive pain.